dosbox-staging/dosbox-staging/.github/pull_request_template.md

 - [ ] split my work into well-defined, bisectable commits, and I [named my commits well](https://github.com/dosbox-staging/dosbox-staging/blob/main/CONTRIBUTING.md#commit-messages).
 - [ ] applied the appropriate labels (bug, enhancement, refactoring, documentation, etc.)
 - [ ] [checked](https://github.com/dosbox-staging/dosbox-staging/blob/main/scripts/compile_commits.sh) that all my commits can be built.
+- [ ] the change has been manually tested on Windows, macOS, and Linux.
 - [ ] confirmed that my code does not cause performance regressions (e.g., by running the Quake benchmark).
 - [ ] added unit tests where applicable to prove the correctness of my code and to avoid future regressions.
 - [ ] provided the release notes draft (for significant user-facing changes).